 What are the grounds for same-sex divorce?

-The court can only grant a divorce if they are satisfied that the marriage has irretrievably broken down.
-The proof that a marriage has reached an irretrievable state has to be one of the four specific grounds.
+The court can only grant a same-sex divorce if they are satisfied that the marriage has irretrievably broken down.
+The proof that a marriage has reached an irretrievable state has to fall under one of the four specific grounds.
 These include: